Pheneas123/simple-options-pricing-calculator/README.md

 - Handles dividend yield `q` and continuous compounding.

-## Calculations

-- For European vanillas, formulas are straight from Black–Scholes.
-- For binaries and Americans, Greeks are estimated with finite differences:
-  - Central differences for Delta, Vega, Rho
-  - Second-order stencil for Gamma
-  - Theta uses the market convention (negative of ∂Price/∂T)

 ## Plans
 - Finish maths pdf with American options
-- Implement analytical Greek calculations
 - Improve FD mode with confidence intervals